 Meet the guide: 10 Things that I love about Russia

-But today I would like to talk about Russia and Moscow and list 10 things that I love about being here.
+But today I would like to talk about Russia.
+Here are 10 things that I love about Moscow:

 Russian people love going to the theatres.
 No matter how small your salary might be, you will still be able to get a ticket.
 The theatres vary in price and prestige, but it’s an entertainment that could be affordable for many.

 2. Summer Evenings